David-Vandensteen/neocore/README.md

 make init-project
 Project name : myfirst
 ```
 A new folder (projects\\myfirst) has been scaffolded
-Now compile and run this project:
+Now compile and run it:
 ```cmd
 cd projects\myfirst
 make run